eurogig/hands-on-trivy-to-tracee/README.md

 ```
 ### Try running similar commands in the docker shell to what you ran in the linux shell earlier and also experiment with networking commands like ping

-## Observer the detailed tracing that appears in the first terminal!
+### Observe the detailed tracing that appears in the first terminal!
 There is a lot of detail.
 Imagine what you could do with all that information programmatically to detect malicious behaviour built into containers from 3rd party providers or unvetted registries.